 Race day, a 5.30am rise and the drive from Ayrshire up to Knockhill.
 Got there, and did the usual checks of fluids, pressures, systems, etc.

 So time for the morning practice sessions, I was in Group 1 with class G, F and some E cars.
 My car never completed a lap before I had pulled onto the grass, broken down.
 Out came the red flags and my session was over about 23 seconds after it started.
 The car was running like a bag of nails, something had happened to the ECU and it wasn’t running correct (The car runs an old APEXi FC Controller).
-I managed to source one of the guys from RA Motorsport whom initialised the unit, but the trade off is whilst it gives me some running, I’m running a default generic map that wasn’t suited to my engine.
-The result was a loss of speed of about 6 mph on by the end of the straights and about 1.6 seconds of time losses per lap.
+I managed to source one somebody who initialised the unit, but the trade off is whilst it gives me some running, I’m running a default generic map that wasn’t suited to my engine.
+The result was a loss of speed of about 6-7 mph on by the end of the straights and about 1.4-1.6 seconds of time losses per lap.

 Then for the ‘super lap’ final – a single flying lap where it all comes together for the big points.
 I really struggled to get my rear tyres up to temperature on the out lap (this will be a recurring theme – it typically takes the MR2 3-4 laps to get the rears up to temperature, front’s come alive much earlier), but the flying lap was OK, still struggled with rear end grip and getting on the power out of Scotsman and the Hairpin, but…..
 I managed to finish 3rd from 14 in the class.
 It’s my first ever event and the two guys who finished ahead of me had loads more experience and are pretty serious drivers.
-Without the issues, I may have sneaked 2nd place but beating Paul Bell will nearly be impossible – a very good driver, with the arguably the best bit of machinery in class F this season.
-I think my talent and machinery deficit is insurmountable, provided he gets a clear run of course.
+Without the issues, I may have have been close to taking 2nd place, but beating Paul Bell will nearly be impossible – a very good driver, with the best bit of machinery in class F this season.

 - 1st Paul Bell (25pts)